will-langdale/griffonner/docs/user-guide/cli-reference.md

 ### `generate`

-Generate documentation from source files with frontmatter.
+Generate documentation from source files.
+Files with frontmatter are processed using templates, while files without frontmatter are copied directly to the output (passthrough).

 ```
 griffonner generate [OPTIONS] SOURCE